mn842001/Novelus-Complete-App/README.md

-We willbe buiding a library like Web App that allows users to search for books and add or remove them to their favorite list as they wish.
+I will be buiding a library like Web App that allows users to search for books and add or remove them to their favorite list as they wish.